 We’ll give you all the details below on how to use it, what it does, and why it’s important for your organization to use it to enhance your data security.

-Office 365 Security Score Explained
+Microsoft 365 (formerly Office 365) Security Score Explained

 The security score tool evaluates each of these security factors to arrive at an overall score and provide you with suggestions for improving that score and your IT security.